Benard Kibet

 Benard Kibet Koech (born 25 November 1999) is a Kenyan long-distance runner.
 He holds the world best performance for the 10-mile run with a time of 44:04 set at the Kosa 10-Miler in December 2022.
+Koech is currently serving a four-year doping suspension set to expire in June 2029 for Athlete Biological Passport discrepancies.

-He was born in Kericho and currently lives and trains in Japan.
+Koech was born in Kericho and currently lives and trains in Japan.
 He placed 5th in the 10,000 metres at the 2023 World Athletics Championships.